 Journalists used a friendly tone in their messages which included emojis, albeit the messages themselves were serious.
 The audiences appreciated it, especially during a stressful time.
 However, this was later brought to Le Monde’s attention that it’s not officially allowed by WhatsApp, thus they had to discontinue it.

-According to Julie, Meta has announced potential developments in this area and testing has begun in some countries, which Julie and her team are paying close attention to.
+According to Julie, Meta has announced potential developments in this area and testing of WhatsApp Channels that publishers can use to broadcast news has begun in some countries, which Julie and her team are paying close attention to.
 They believe that conversational platforms, where it allows for direct engagement, can help to build trust between publishers and its audiences, and Le Monde is very eager to explore such opportunities.

 Join us at the Digital Growth Summit